 They claim not to sell data, but Facebook and Google have paid developers with data.
 This selling of your personal data is central to platform economics.
 Could quality signals change the terms of the bargain?

 Google and Facebook’s claims about data selling are as false as they are adamant.
-To understand why one needs to change focus from the platform-advertiser relationship, and concentrate on developer-platform incentives.
+To understand why, one needs to change focus from the platform-advertiser relationship, and concentrate on developer-platform incentives.
 To grow their platforms, Google and Facebook reward developers—in effect, pay them—with personal information.
-But even experts in the field miss the point because information practices are opaque and misleading, and because most experience platforms as consumers rather than as developers.
+But even experts in the field miss the point because information practices are opaque and misleading, and because most people experience platforms as consumers rather than developers.

 This essay provides a structural critique focusing on the developer-platform relationship.
 The economic incentives of platforms make clear how and why platforms sell data to developers.
-It concludes by suggesting that light-touch quality signaling could help consumers understand how data are sold.
+It concludes by suggesting that light-touch quality signaling could help consumers understand how data is sold.